Nirvan-Mishra-09/Nirvan-Mishra/README.md

 ## VLSI Projects

+### APB Slave Design and Verification
+**September 2024**
+- **Tools:** System Verilog, Xilinx Vivado, Digital Design
+- Implemented an APB (Advanced Peripheral Bus) slave module using Verilog, supporting basic read and write operations with error checking mechanisms.
+- The module handles data transfer and status signaling, ensuring proper communication with the APB master, with state machine control for idle, read, and write states.

 ### 16 x 8 FIFO RTL Design and Verification
 **August 2024**
 - **Tools:** System Verilog, Xilinx Vivado, Digital Design
-- Programmed and Verified a 16x8 FIFO Memory Buffer in SystemVerilog, implementing robust state machine control with full and empty flag indicators, improving data handling efficiency by 30%
-- Defined a comprehensive testbench using advanced UVM concepts, including driver, monitor, and scoreboard, to validate FIFO operations and ensure data integrity, increasing verification coverage by 25%.
+- Developed and verified a 16x8 FIFO (First-In-First-Out) memory buffer using SystemVerilog, utilizing constrained random verification (CRV) technique.
+- Designed the 16x8 FIFO with 8-bit data width and 16-entry depth.
+Integrated control logic for read/write pointers, full and empty status flags.

 ### 32 Bit RISC-V Processor
-**May - June 2024**
+**June - July 2024**
 - **Tools:** Verilog, Xilinx Vivado, Digital Design
-- Designed a single-cycle RISC-V processor in Verilog, incorporating essential components such as ALU, control unit, instruction memory, program counter, register file, and data memory.
+- Designed and implemented a single-cycle RISC-V processor in Verilog, featuring key components such as the ALU, control unit, instruction memory, program counter, register file, and data memory, to execute RV32I Base Integer Instructions.
-- Executed the RISC-V RV32I instruction set, covering R-type, I-type, and S-type instructions, for RV32I Base Integer Instructions.
-- Developed multiple test cases to test and verify the functionality of each instruction type, integrated datapath elements and control logic using Verilog.
+- Executed R-type, I-type, and S-type instructions of the RV32I instruction set and developed comprehensive test cases in Verilog to verify the correct functionality of each instruction type.

 ### 32 Bit MAX Circuit
 **April 2024**
 - **Tools:** Cadence Virtuoso, Digital CMOS VLSI Design
-- Created a sequential circuit to find the maximum value among eight 4-bit numbers (X0..X7), utilizing a counter and memory elements for continuous tracking over multiple clock cycles.
+- Formulated a sequential circuit to determine the maximum value among eight 4-bit numbers, utilizing a 2-bit counter, data selector, sorter unit, and memory elements to iteratively compare and track the maximum value over multiple clock cycles.
-- Developed a 2-bit counter, data selector, sorter unit, and memory file.
-The sorter unit compared and swapped inputs to determine the maximum value iteratively.
-- Validated the circuit through simulations, achieving accurate maximum value determination within four clock cycles, supported by detailed transistor-level schematics.
+- Validated the circuit through simulations, ensuring accurate determination of the maximum value within four clock cycles, supported by detailed transistor-level schematics.

 ### 32-Bit Sorting Circuit
 **March 2024**
 - **Tools:** Cadence Virtuoso, Digital CMOS VLSI Design
-- Devised an 8-input (4-bit) sorting circuit in Cadence Virtuoso using a bottom-up strategy, improving sorting efficiency by 25%.
-- Designed a Comparator Circuit for bit-wise A-B comparison, generating signals for greater than, less than, and equal conditions, and a Swapping Circuit to rearrange inputs in descending order, reducing sorting time by 15%.
+- Devised an 8-input (4-bit) sorting circuit in Cadence Virtuoso using a bottom-up strategy, which improved sorting efficiency.
+This included designing a Comparator Circuit for bit-wise comparisons and a Swapping Circuit to arrange inputs in descending order, which reduced sorting time.
-- Achieved a worst-case delay of 1.8ns and power consumption of 4mW, ensuring a high-performance and energy-efficient design.
+- Achieved a worst-case delay of 1.8ns and power consumption of 4mW, ensuring the design was both high-performance and energy-efficient.

 ### Advanced Logic Gate Optimization for Enhanced Performance in Digital Circuits
 **May 2024**